This post is part of the Elements of Leadership series.

 When you get blindsided by information that you should have been told, find the project manager and kindly let him know that you applaud him for making the decision but that it’s something you needed to know.
 If it’s a bad decision, clearly and calmly explain why it was a bad decision — your goal is to teach him to make good decisions without you.

 If someone makes a decision that fell within your domain as a leader, kindly let her know that she overstepped her boundaries and that in the future all decisions of that type need to be deferred to you.
-If it’s a great decision, praise the hell out of the her and consider including her on important decision-making committees.
+If it's a great decision, praise the hell out of the her and consider including her on important decision-making meetings.

 The next installment in this series is about getting to know your team.